-- 1. The SFSS Supports: - a.
-Indigenous sovereignty and self-determination, the LandBack movement, and meaningful and proper consultation with Indigenous Host Nations and communities. - b.
-Advocating for SFU to commit to principles of UNDRIP and implement the calls to action laid out in the SFU Aboriginal Reconciliation Council (ARC) "Walk this Path With Us" report 22 and the Truth and Reconciliation Commission (TRC) of Canada report. - c.
-Meaningful and proper consultation with Indigenous students and the First Nations Student Association (FNSA), and as well as amplifying and supporting their work. - d.
-The funding of green & renewable infrastructures, especially in low-income and Indigenous communities, such as energy efficient homes that are affordable, and solar farms in Indigenous communities.
+- 1. The SFSS supports: - a.
+Indigenous sovereignty and self-determination, the LandBack movement, and meaningful and proper consultation with Indigenous Host Nations and communities, - b.
+Advocating for SFU to commit to principles of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and implement the calls to action laid out in the SFU Aboriginal Reconciliation Council (ARC) "Walk this Path With Us" report 22 and the Truth and Reconciliation Commission (TRC) of Canada report, - c.
+Meaningful and proper consultation with Indigenous students and the First Nations Student Association (FNSA), and as well as amplifying and supporting their work, - d.
+The funding of green & renewable infrastructures, especially in low-income and Indigenous communities, such as energy efficient homes that are affordable, and solar farms in Indigenous communities,

 - e.
-Full divestment from funds invested in the fossil fuel and other extractive industries. - f.
-Embedding climate justice principles in investment strategies - g.
-Protests, and boycotts against corporations and companies that support the fossil fuel industry such as banks and insurers of fossil fuel projects. - h.
-Sustainability practices and policies that are equitable and center the needs of marginalized communities and disability justice by conducting proper consultation with marginalized communities. - i.
-Allocation of funding towards teaching, learning and research practices that centre climate justice or equity-based solutions . - j.
+Full divestment from funds invested in the fossil fuel and other extractive industries, - f.
+Embedding climate justice principles in investment strategies, - g.
+Protests and boycotts against corporations and companies that support the fossil fuel industry such as banks and insurers of fossil fuel projects, - h.
+Sustainability practices and policies that are equitable and center the needs of marginalized communities and disability justice by conducting proper consultation with marginalized communities, - i.
+Allocation of funding towards teaching, learning and research practices that centre climate justice or equity-based solutions, - j.
 Amplifying departments, faculty and students doing climate justice work. - k.
 Investing in student led activism, advocacy, and research around climate justice. - 2.
 The SFSS opposes - a.
-Funding and construction of new fossil fuels infrastructures such as the Trans Mountain Expansion (TMX) and Coast GasLink (CGL) Pipeline. - b.
-Extractive projects that do not have the free, informed and prior consent of Indigenous Host Nations and communities. - c.
-Police violence and arrest of Indigenous warriors and climate activists that protest peacefully for climate justice. - d.
+Funding and construction of new and existing fossil fuels infrastructures such as the Trans Mountain Expansion (TMX) and Coast GasLink (CGL) Pipeline, - b.
+Extractive projects that do not have the free, informed, and prior consent of Indigenous Host Nations and communities, - c.
+Funding and construction of new and existing clean energy projects that disproportionately negatively impact marginalized communities and thus are antithetical to climate justice, - d.
+Police violence and arrest of Indigenous warriors and climate activists that protest peacefully for climate justice, - e.
 Inequitable, racist, and oppressive climate solutions and policies that further perpetuate harm to low-income, marginalized, and racialized communities.